nathanaherne/cruisin/cruisin-brain/README.md

 # WIRING

-The software expects the following wiring connections (the Arduino pins can be changed in settings.h):
+The software expects the following wiring connections (the Cruisin Brain pins can be changed in settings.h):

-1. Right button - digital pin 5 and Gnd on Arduino board (pushing the button grounds the pin)
+1. Right button - digital pin 5 and Gnd on Cruisin Brain board (pushing the button grounds the pin)
-2. Left button - digital pin 7 and Gnd on Arduino board (pushing the button grounds the pin)
+2. Left button - digital pin 7 and Gnd on Cruisin Brain board (pushing the button grounds the pin)

 If using Syren50 or Sabertooth2x32